Go to page content

 Clear aligners provide a discreet and comfortable solution for tooth gaps.

 For wide gaps, fixed or removable orthodontic devices are your best bet.
 However, there’s still a certain stigma attached to wearing them when you’re older.
 Traditional metal-wired braces, in particular, stick out like a sore thumb.
-Most people aren’t used to seeing them on adult teeth, so it’s normal to feel self-conscious about them.
+Some people aren’t used to seeing them on adult teeth, so it’s normal to feel self-conscious about them.

 Other possible solutions for gapped teeth include dental bonding and veneers.
-If you’re unsure what route to take, schedule an appointment with your orthodontist.
+If you’re unsure what route to take, schedule an appointment with your dentist.
 Work with them to determine the best treatment plans for you.

 References: